 In 1952 after continuous use for 28 years the bike was loaned to an American friend who crashed it, after which it was acquired by William Verrell of Croydon and sometime later sold to Michael Braid.
 Presumably never rebuilt after the crash, it fell into the hands of the Brough Club and was purchased from them by Dan Keen on 26th October 1972 for the sum of £25.
 It lay in a shed for 24 years until in 1996 an eleven-year restoration and complete rebuild were embarked upon.
 Mr Keen called upon many Brough people to restore this magnificent machine, including Dave Clark (then president of the Brough Superior Club), Tony Leedal and many others.
 The original registration was never lost due to the excellent documentation that survives with the bike and includes the old RF60 logbook, confirming beyond doubt that the numbers are correct.

 In 2012 the current owner acquired the bike and finished it to his high standards, which included fitting a Cowey speedometer, again correct for the period and a beautiful finishing touch.
 The bike was entered No.131 in the Banbury Run of 2013 and won the Brough Superior bike of the event award (see picture and copy on file).
-Since then it has been used infrequently, and is currently being recommissioned and finely fettled to perfection at Classic Bike Workshop (see video).
-Just a few little jobs to do; the fuel tank is being refurbished inside, some painting and finishing; here to view now and ready to ride very soon indeed.
+Since then it has been used infrequently, and has just been recommissioned and finely fettled to perfection at Classic Bike Workshop.
+The fuel tank has been refurbished inside, some very minor painting and finishing perhaps still to do to bring up to concours condition but it’s here to view now and ready to ride.

 A truly significant historic motorcycle presented with impeccable provenance and in fine mechanical fettle.
 It’ll be hard to find a nicer one than RK2439 and it is 100 years old in three years time!